jgkissell/Wavelets/README.md

 Series of Jupyter notebooks created by me as part of a statistics project focusing on Wavelet correlation and partial correlation methods.
+These are being actively updated.
+In the future, this repository will hopefully include code for ad-hoc Python functions and methods written by me for various analyses as part of the project.